bittypestudio/unicima/README.md

 ## Digital Signature Verification

-This font is signed using OpenPGP to verify its authenticity, see `usage_guide.md` for full instructions.
+This font is signed using OpenPGP to verify its authenticity, see `signature.md` for full instructions.

 ---

 ## Lisence

 This font is licensed under the `SIL Open Font License 1.1.`, see `OFL.txt` for full details.

+---

+## User Guide

+For detailed instructions on how to install and use the Unicima, please refer to the `user_guide.md`.

 ---